Snow White (2025 film): Writing

 Photos published by the Daily Mail in July 2023 led to speculation that the dwarfs had been reimagined as one actor with dwarfism and six non-dwarf actors of diverse backgrounds.
-Disney initially called the photos fake, then acknowledged that they did in fact come from the production.
-These rumored changes were criticized as overly politically correct and reducing opportunities for dwarf actors.
-Jason "Wee Man" Acuña of Jackass criticized Disney, asking "why are you hiring 'Snow White and the seven average people'?"
+Disney initially called the photos fake, then said that while they did come from production, they were unofficial.
+These rumoured changes were criticised as overly politically correct and reducing opportunities for dwarf actors.
+Jason "Wee Man" Acuña of Jackass criticized Disney, asking "why are you hiring 'Snow White and the seven average people?
 The actors in the photos appear to have featured in the film as the seven bandits, rather than as dwarfs.

 The final film features seven CGI characters resembling the 1937 dwarfs, though they are never called "dwarfs" in the film.
 It also avoids Snow White being relegated to the dwarfs' maid; upon arriving at the cottage, she falls asleep, and the dwarfs agree to let her stay for her safety.
-During the musical number “Whistle While You Work,” all the characters share in cleaning up the home.
+During the musical number "Whistle While You Work", all the characters share in cleaning up the home.

 In addition, other traditional plot points are also reimagined: the huntsman spares Snow White's life and, instead of placing an animal heart in a box as in the original, uses an apple, eliminating the need for animal death while preserving the deception.
 The film also reframes Snow White's identity; her destiny is to be a fair and fearless leader, and the classic song "Someday My Prince Will Come" is replaced with "Waiting On A Wish," a solo about her "hope to become her father's daughter and the kind leader she was raised to be."
 Prince Charming is also replaced by Jonathan, a bandit leader, whose relationship with Snow White evolves from mutual skepticism to earned respect and love.